ardeora-cmu/Project5/README.md

 Within the Project5 directory, make an additional subdirectory with the name Part_1.
-Within the Part_1 directory make the following subdirectories: Task0, Task1, Task2 and so on.
+Within the Part_1 directory make the following subdirectories: Task0, Task1, Task2 and so on, all the way through Task8.
 Place all Task0 work within the Task0 directory.
-Place all Task1 work within the Task1 directory and so on.
+Place all Task1 work within the Task1 directory and so on, all the way through Task8.

 For Task0,